astojanov/astojanov.github.io/projects/clover/index.md

 const __m256i qv_lo = _mm256_and_si256(clover_mm256st_bit_set_epi8, qv_lo_shift);
 ```

-At this point in time, we obtain 2 variables for `qu` and 2 variables for `qv` such that
+At this point in time, we have 2 variables for `qu` and 2 variables for `qv` such that
-each contain 32 elements of 4-bit. `qu_hi` represents the 4 high bits, and `qu_lo` represents
+each contain 32 elements. `qu_hi` represents the 4 high bits, and `qu_lo` represents
 the low 4 bits.
-In each of these 4 variables, the 4-bits reside in the high 4-bit of the 8-bit
+For each of these 4 variables, the extracted 4-bit values reside in the
-chunk i.e. they are all multiplied by $$2^4$$.
+high 4-bit of the 8-bit chunk i.e. they are all multiplied by $$2^4$$.

 <br />